 Business home page contents may be viewed by multiple users, but they are only displayed if the user's role authorizes it.

-If a user has several connection roles, he or she will need to select the appropriate role (Administration/ User actions/ Select your Asset Manager user role link on the navigation bar).
+If a user has several connection roles, they need to select the appropriate role (Administration/ User actions/ Select your Asset Manager user role link on the navigation bar).